Lincoln National Corporation [LNC] stock Downgrade by Barclays analyst, price target now $29

-Lincoln National Corporation [NYSE: LNC] jumped around 0.49 points on Thursday, while shares priced at $25.49 at the close of the session, up 1.96%.
-The company report on June 29, 2023 at 10:00 AM that Lincoln Financial Group enhances Retail Solutions leadership team to strengthen alignment, collaboration across Life and Annuity businesses.
+Lincoln National Corporation [NYSE: LNC] slipped around -0.3 points on Thursday, while shares priced at $25.62 at the close of the session, down -1.16%.
+The company report on June 30, 2023 at 3:00 PM that Lincoln Financial Group to Report Second Quarter Earnings.

-Tenured Lincoln leader Stephen Turer promoted to lead the company’s Life and Annuity product lines, and industry veteran Thomas Diemer joins to lead the Retail Solutions finance organization.
+Lincoln Financial Group (NYSE:LNC) announced today that it will report its second quarter earnings after market close on Wednesday, August 2, 2023.
+A conference call is scheduled for Thursday, August 3, 2023, at 10:00 a.m.
+Eastern Time.

 Sponsored